DukeAPO/dukeapo-client/README.md

 Now that you're in the project, time to install a bunch of (random) stuff that makes it run.

+Note: do all installation in the `dukeapo-client` folder because all the installation files are there.

 ### Homebrew

 First thing you need is **homebrew** which makes installing *other* stuff more easy.
 Go to their [website](https://brew.sh/) and copy the Terminal script and hit `enter` to run it.